hierror/scatterbot/README.md

 ### Tracking!

 After the initial configuration, now you are ready to track some specific terms.
+To pass more than one term, separate them with commas, like shown in the example below.

 ```js
 const params = { track: '#scatter,#bot'}